ros2-gbp/automatika_embodied_agents-release/docs/quickstart.md

 # Quick Start 🚀

-Unlike other ROS package, EmbodiedAgents provides a pure pythonic way of describing the node graph using [Sugarcoat](https://automatika-robotics.github.io/sugarcoat/).
+Unlike other ROS package, _EmbodiedAgents_ provides a pure pythonic way of describing the node graph using [Sugarcoat🍬](https://automatika-robotics.github.io/sugarcoat/).
 Copy the following code in a python script and run it.

 ```python
 from agents.clients.ollama import OllamaClient